 Fill the holes with wood putty and let them dry out for a few hours.
 Smooth the surface with 100-220 grit sandpaper and remove the residues with a damp cloth.

 Top Tip: Apply a few coats of paint or stain to the components, to enhance the look of the project.
 Design is a very subjective area, so you can make modifications to the project so it suit your needs.
 Check out the rest of the project, to learn how to build the seat and the front door.
+Take a look over the rest of our woodworking plans, if you want to get more building inspiration.

 This woodworking project was about simple outhouse plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.